UliSchirm/ReachConnectCE/README.md

 # ReachConnectCE
-### Live transfer of coordinates from Reach RS+ to Topcon FC-200 field computer via Bluetooth.
+### Live transfer of coordinates from Reach RS+ GNSS receiver to Topcon FC-200 field computer via Bluetooth.
 Transformation from latitude/longitude to UTM.
 Further transfer of data to TopSURV 8 while performing resection of an optical total station.

 ![CF-200](https://user-images.githubusercontent.com/21182528/65868490-a1b3b300-e378-11e9-9165-5073fd31eb14.jpg)